g-div/crudy/README.md

 A thin layer acting as glue for [Dogwater](https://github.com/devinivy/dogwater) and [Bedwetter](https://github.com/devinivy/bedwetter).
-It will expose a RESTful CRUD interface based on your models' definitions.
+It will expose a RESTful **CRUD** interface based on your models' definitions.

 E.g.:
-If you've defined a Person model using Dogwater, using this plugin will **automatically** expose the following routes:
+If you've defined a *Person* model through *Dogwater*, using this plugin will **automatically** expose the following routes:

 	GET /person 			List all Persons
 	GET /person/{id}		Get one Person by id